GEOS-ESM/GrITAS/src/Applications/GrITAS_Proc/README.md

 ```
 Being a space-delimited ASCII file with lines of variable character length, such files may be dense to read, especially for large date ranges.
 However, the format is easily parsed by the python scripts that follow.

-__Important__: the precise location of observations corresponding to each supported observing system is hardcoded within the local bash function
+__Important__: the precise location of observations corresponding to each supported experiment identifier is hardcoded within the local bash function
 ```bash
 obsSysLoc()
 ```